How much a stairlift will cost can vary

 Kent (curved) £4,450 £4,990 £5,400

 Shropshire (straight) £2,050£3,090£2,700

 Ask how payments are scheduled.

 Don't pay the last instalment until after the lift is installed and you're happy with it.

 Ask for details and quotes for servicing costs.

-You can rent stairlifts from some local suppliers and manufacturers.
-Prices vary and you will have to pay an initial installation fee and a weekly or monthly rental fee.
+You usually have to pay an installation fee and a weekly or monthly rental fee.
 The cost of removal is usually included, but check this with the supplier.

 Many firms sell reconditioned second-hand stairlifts.
 These are considerably cheaper than buying new and come with a year's guarantee and sometimes a free service.

-The law says that all products must be fit for their purpose, so you can expect a second-hand lift supplied by a manufacturer to be in good working order.
-But it's best to buy reconditioned lifts from manufacturers or a well-established retailer, just to be safe.
-Ask for:
+The law says that all products must be fit for their purpose[LINK TO CONSUMER RIGHTS], so you can expect a second-hand lift supplied by a manufacturer to be in good working order.